Sport, exercise and health

-- Gym at Langford Veterinary School
+- Gym at Bristol Veterinary School.

-- Brand new £1.2 million boathouse at Saltford on the River Avon.
+- Saltford Boathouse on the River Avon.

-Members of the squad develop a personal action plan supported by services such as nutrition advice, physiotherapy, subsidised training equipment and a programme of high-performance workshops.
+Members of the squad develop a personalised development plan supported by services such as nutrition advice, physiotherapy, bespoke coaching, and a programme of workshops and events.

 Students' Union sporting opportunities

-The Students' Union oversees more than 60 sport and health clubs, with an overall membership of over 4,000 people.
+The Students' Union oversees more than 70 sport and health clubs, with an overall membership of over 4,000 people.

 This means that there are plenty of opportunities to play sport at University representative level in the intramural programme or as part of the Student activities and wellbeing scheme.